Interested in volunteering with us?

 Community Mediator – Selection Process

 We select experienced volunteer mediators that reflect our Ottawa community.
 To serve Ottawa’s diverse population, we seek volunteers from a wide variety of cultural backgrounds, with the ability to speak a variety of languages, especially English and French, of different ages, sexual orientations, and professional backgrounds.
 We select mediators who are interested in contributing to the Ottawa community by volunteering their time in a variety of ways.
-We are developing a skills and administrative assessment process that will be used to place people on the roster.
+We are developing skills and administrative assessment process that will be used to place people on the roster.
 As the size of our roster is limited, Community Mediation Ottawa reserves the right to add people to the roster as needed and to remove a mediator from the roster at any time based on the needs of our community.

 Community Mediation Ottawa requires all mediators on its roster to attend a 21-hour training program, focusing on the community mediation model endorsed by the Ontario Community Mediation Coalition.
-If you have completed equivalent training elsewhere, please contact us to discuss details.
+If you have completed equivalent training elsewhere, please contact us to discuss the details.

-Following completion of the training program, new mediators will be helped to further develop their skills when they attend our monthly role-play/training events, where our experienced mediators provide coaching and mentoring.
-CMO strives to help the community mediation community and its clients build capacity to work through conflicts.
+Following the completion of the training program, new mediators will be helped to further develop their skills when they attend our monthly role-play/training events, where our experienced mediators provide coaching and mentoring.
+CMO strives to help the community mediation community and its clients build the capacity to work through conflicts.
 Recent graduates in conflict resolution seeking direct mediation experience are encouraged to explore additional avenues; the CMO program is not designed to offer sufficient mediation experience for new mediators to embark on a career.

 Volunteering other skills and expertise

 We are always interested in hearing from potential volunteers with expertise in one or more of the following areas: